mauro3/SimpleTraits.jl/README.md

   with the multiple inheritance used in Traits.jl?
   *Now with multi-traits functions this may not be necessary anymore: the intersection of two traits can divide the types into four groups.*
+- For trait Collections, Intersections, and TUnion, should a Union be used for the underlying storage as that sorts and purges its inputs?
+  This would rely on un-supported Union behaviour, however it might be quite nice.